abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 The self is not who you are, but who you want to be (your projected goal).

+On the concept of the self, the human's desire for control and the self-enforcement of deterministic subsystems, due to mental images and goals which are mistaken for the actual world.
+===

+Mental images are self-enforced over time, this is why older people as a rule are more dogmatic than younger ones.

+It is not about older people having more knowledge (real knowledge will make you less dogmatic if anything), it's about having more dogmas

 On the different types of knowledge depending on the goals that a given individual has and the begginner's mind as a goal.
 ===

 Appendix: short history of causality, determinism and time
 ===